best things to do in Monaco

 Monaco’s famous Formula One Grand Prix brings thousands of visitors to the city each year, and with it comes a celebration in honor of one of its most successful drivers: Juan Manuel Fangio.

 A five-time world champion who dominated the sport back in the 1950s, the statue of himself alongside his Mercedes-Benz W 196 Grand Prix racer now stands as a reminder of his outstanding achievements.
+Juan Manuel Fangio is celebrated for his driving precision and his smooth racing techniques!

 Directions in Google Maps

-37 – Satisfy your sweet tooth at the Chocolaterie de Monaco
+38 – Satisfy your sweet tooth at the Chocolaterie de Monaco

 Chocolaterie de Monaco

-Serving dessert-obsessed customers for over a century, the Chocolaterie de Monaco is an unrivaled chocolate heaven that will leave you drooling for more.
 With a huge array of handmade chocolates and Monégasque-themed bonbons to choose from, you can either pick your favorite flavor or go with the chef’s recommendations!
+The super elegant packaging of their chocolate boxes makes their hand-crafted truffles the perfect luxury gift!

-38 – Play a round at the Monte Carlo Golf Club
+39 – Play a round at the Monte Carlo Golf Club

-Monte Carlo Golf Club, Monaco
+Monte Carlo Golf Club in Monaco

 In a region known for sophistication and luxury, it should come as no surprise that Monaco boasts one of the most exclusive golf courses in Europe: the Monte Carlo Golf Club sits 900 meters above sea level, dishing up challenging and hilly fairways but also spectacular seaside views!

-39 – Check out the Sainte-Dévote Chapel
+40 – Check out the Sainte-Dévote Chapel

 Sainte-Dévote Chapel, Monaco